alexellis/twitter-bots/README.md

 This tool processes a set of Tweets saved as JSON files and then performs a word analysis giving you the top keywords found for your recorded session.

+* elastic_forwarder

+This bot streams a certain Hashtag and immediately forwards the messages on to an Elastic Search instance, you can then monitor the tweets in real-time - checking for trends and activity around the globe.

 #### Notes on limiting / troubleshooting

 **Error: Status Code: 420**